EdDuarte/website/content/posts/time-series-analysis-platform.md

 ---
-title: "Distributed and scalable platform for collaborative analysis of massive time series data sets"
+title: "Distributed and Scalable Platform for Collaborative Analysis of Massive Time Series Data Sets"
 subtitles:
   publication: "Proceedings of the 8th International Conference on Data Science, Technology and Applications"